 Now for single women travelling, it could be a little more worrying about the hitch-hiking, and staying with strangers.
 Just use your instincts and do what you feel you are comfortable with.
 If you don’t want to hitch-hike, you can still save loads of money by camping, which is perfectly fine to do, as often you will be on popular hiking trails.

-Hiking in the mountains of Norway and the north of Sweden really is worth it, and is a highlight of Scandinavian travel, for me anyway.
+Hiking in the mountains of Norway, visiting the Lofoten Islands and the north of Sweden really is worth it, and is one of the highlights of Scandinavian travel.

 As for food I lived of typical hiking fare such as ramen(instant noodles), instant mash, tinned tuna, chocolate bars, amongst many others.
 These are cheap to buy and were actually my only travel expense.
 Sometimes I would spend as little as $5 a day.
 I wrote $15 a day at the top to average the costs out.